James Ruse Agricultural High School: Agriculture

 A significant amount of the farm land is set aside for student plots.
-Part of practical agriculture lessons involves students growing and maintaining their own crops, and a practical mark worth 10% of their yearly mark is awarded at the end of term.
+Part of practical agriculture lessons involves students growing and maintaining their own crops.
 Mature crops in the students' assigned plots of land are then the students' to take home.
-In addition to its use for educational purposes, the farm also supplies a wide variety of agricultural produce including: Cattle - Angus stud, paraded annually at the Castle Hill Show by the Cattle Group, and sold at Camden Sales yard; Sheep - First-cross Ewes & Prime Lambs; Eggs - Free-range eggs; Poultry Meat - Broilers raised and sold onsite, Oranges - Washington Navel; Peaches - Flordagold and Sherman's Red varieties; Sweet Corn - Shimmer variety; James Ruse Gold Rose - A privately crossbred rose variety the rights were donated to the school in 1999 in celebration of its 40 years of teaching; Apiary - Honey sold on-site in jars; and Macadamia Nuts.
+In addition to its use for educational purposes, the farm also supplies a wide variety of agricultural produce including: Cattle – Angus stud, paraded annually at the Castle Hill Show by the Cattle Group, and sold at Camden Sales yard; Sheep – First-cross Ewes & Prime Lambs; Eggs – Free-range eggs; Poultry Meat – Broilers raised and sold onsite, Oranges – Washington Navel; Peaches – Flordagold and Sherman's Red varieties; Sweet Corn – Shimmer variety; James Ruse Gold Rose – A privately crossbred rose variety the rights were donated to the school in 1999 in celebration of its 40 years of teaching; Apiary – Honey sold on-site in jars; and Macadamia Nuts.
 Various groups of students have been set up to look after these, such as the Poultry Squad and a Weather Watcher group to maintain farm records.
 In the past, the farm also housed Merino-Border Leicester sheep, named the Sharlea Sheep.
 It was replaced by the Aquaculture venture, silver perch and a crayfish growing system.
-Now some students also participate in making peach jam and sorbet after the peach harvest.
+Now, some students also participate in making peach jam and sorbet after the peach harvest.